Amaris-Digital/fariji/README.md

 ## DO NOT commit your .env files to version control
 ```

-- Once your code is in the remote branch, create a pull request to the `main` branch.
+- Once your code is in the remote branch, create a pull request to the `development` branch.
 - Each pull request will require at least 1 peer code review approval for the merge to be completed.
 - Hurray, you have successfully contributed.